PhilippPro/PhilippPro.github.io/about.md

 ## The blog

-This blog is mainly about topics in machine learning, statistics and R that I am interested in.
+This blog is mainly about topics in machine learning, statistics and R.

 ## Me